Onagawa Nuclear Power Plant: 2013-2019 reactor restart requests

 In contrast, Onagawa 1 has been slated for decommissioning, the tenth operable reactor to do so since the Fukushima Daiichi nuclear disaster.
 Costs of bringing Onagawa 1 to the standards set by the Nuclear Regulation Authority and subsequent maintenance are considered too expensive and time-consuming in comparison to the other two units.
 Further complicating the issue, a new rule was set by the NRA in the wake of the Fukushima disaster which limits the operational life of nuclear reactors to 40 years.
 Onagawa 1 has operated since 1984, and therefore would only be able to operate a few more years even if it were approved to restart.

+2024 reactor restart

+In 2020 it was confirmed that Onagawa 2 met Japanese safety requirements again.
+The reactor was then expected to restart in 2021.
+It finally came back online again in October 2024.